netphantm/Arduino_thermostat/thermostat/README.md

 ## DS18B20 (oneWire) thermostat

 A thermostat using a DS18B20 oneWire sensor on a WEMOS D1 Mini Pro.
+It uses two relais, for safety (to be sure that there is no current on either one of the power lines).
 I tried it first with an DHT11 shield, but that one is very unreliable, unstable and has a +/-2 deg.
 C tolerance.
 The DS18B20 has a +/-0.5 deg.
-C tolerance and is perfectly stable.
-It uses two relais, for safety (to be sure that there is no current on either one of the power lines).
+C tolerance and is perfectly stable (and even cheaper).
+I couldn't find a shield with two relais, so I bought a kit (circuit board, relais, terminal strip and SMD components) and soldered it myself.

 The thermostat is made for a refrigerator, so it will fire up the relais if the temperature is greater than temp_max and power them off if temperature is below temp_min (see TODO below).